-Did you know that regularly drinking water supports healthy digestion and kidney function, improves brain function, helps prevent headaches and increases energy?
+Did you know that regularly drinking water supports healthy digestion, improves brain function, helps prevent headaches, and increases energy?
 Hydration is one of the foundations to staying healthy, but can often be forgotten about.
 It is important to keep yourself properly hydrated even before signs of dehydration begin to appear.

-Since everybody is unique, everyone needs a different amount of water per day.
-The amount of water you need is based on many factors including your gender, height, weight and activity level.
+Since every body is unique, everyone needs a different amount of water per day.
+The amount of water you need is based on many factors including your sex, height, weight and activity level.

 What can happen if you are dehydrated?

 Dehydration occurs when your body does not have enough water to maintain its usual functions.
 This happens when your water intake is not enough to replace your water loss.
 Excessive sweating, intense breathing due to vigorous activities, and hot weather can cause dehydration.
 Other common causes include vomiting, diarrhea, and fevers.

 - a dry or sticky mouth or tongue

 - dry skin, including chapped lips